SCYP helps transform Oregon communities large and small

-Through year-long partnerships, the Sustainable City Year Program helps communities solve the problems of today and lay the groundwork for a sustainable, livable future—all while helping students prepare for the workforce through applied learning.
+Through year-long partnerships, the Sustainable City Year Program (SCYP) helps communities solve the problems of today and lay the groundwork for a sustainable, livable future—all while helping students prepare for the workforce through applied learning.

 Typical Projects and Classes

-Each project yields a synthesized, professional report that becomes a decision-making deliverable for our community partner (and a great workforce development project for the student report writers).
+Many projects involve community site visits and all projects yield a synthesized, professional report that becomes a decision-making deliverable for our community partner (and a great workforce development project for the student report writers).
 The past final reports are available in the Past SCYP Partnerships section below.

 - Public Transit